apache/spark/docs/sql-ref-syntax-aux-show-columns.md

 * **database**

     Specifies an optional database name.
 The table is resolved from this database when it is specified.
-Please note that when this parameter is specified then table name should not be qualified with a different database name.
+When this parameter is specified then table name should not be qualified with a different database name.

     **Syntax:** `{ IN | FROM } database_name`